 Our content is reader-supported.
 We may earn a commission if you make a purchase through one of our links.

-Considering the risk and challenges that come with running a business, it’s a no-brainer that many new startups fail to move past the first year in the market.
-In fact, statistics shared by the U.S. Bureau of Labor Statistics (LBS) show that nearly one-fifth of businesses fail within the first year itself.
+Given the risks and challenges of running a business, it’s no surprise that many startups fail within their first year.
+According to the U.S. Bureau of Labor Statistics (BLS), nearly one-fifth of businesses close down during their first year of operation.

-We’ve created this article to understand the breakdown of these statistics and the reasons behind why almost 50% of businesses fail within the first five years.
+In this article, we’ll break down these statistics and explore the key reasons why almost half of businesses fail within the first five years.

 Understanding the Statistics